wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 1.3.5.1 - 03/06/2014 =
+* Fixed a bug that caused a fatal error when newly connecting to Twitter introduced since v1.3.5.

 = 1.3.5 - 03/06/2014 =
 * Fixed the issue of TwitteroAuth library version conflicts.
 * Refactored the code.